hmchou56/centra8/centra5/venue.md

 INESC TEC has negotiated special rates with these hotels.
 To benefit from such rates, **you will need to first register for the meeting.
 At the time of registration confirmation, you will be given a promo code or a reservation link that you can use at any of the hotels on the list**.

-The Organizing Team of the CENTRA 5 Meeting will be accountable neither for reservations/ confirmations nor cancellations.
+CENTRA 5 Meeting's Local Organizing Team will not be accountable for hotel reservations/confirmations nor cancellations.

-- **For the criterion *convenience*, Crowne Plaza Porto**ranks first on our list of suggested hotels.
-The Organizing Team will go on updating this section with information about room availability at these hotels.
+- **For the criterion *convenience*, Crowne Plaza Porto** ranks first on our list of suggested hotels.

-The situation is, however, likely to change as some group/individual reservations may be cancelled.
-Therefore, you can always check with the hotel whether any booked room has been released in the meantime.
-Also, the Local Organizing Team will go on updating this section with information about room availability at Crowne Plaza Porto.

 [Crowne Plaza Porto](https://www.crowneplaza.com/hotels/gb/en/porto/opocp/hoteldetail?fromRedirect=true&qSrt=sBR&qIta=99603195&icdv=99603195&glat=SEAR&qSlH=OPOCP&setPMCookies=true&qSHBrC=CP&qDest=Avenida%20da%20Boavista,%201466,%20Porto,%20PT&dp=true&gclid=EAIaIQobChMI_-_QgZGc5QIVVZ3VCh0aqg4wEAAYASAAEgJX5PD_BwE&cid=41468&srb_u=1) ★★★★★
 **Address:** Avenida da Boavista, 1466, Porto | 4100-114 | Portugal
 **Phone number:** +351 226 072 500
 **Email:** opocp.info@ihg.com.
-**Price:** DBL 165€ and SGL 150€ (breakfast incl.)  - 15 locked rooms
+**Price:** DBL 165€ and SGL 150€ (breakfast incl.)

 - **Hotels in the vicinity of the venue**